This Study Shows Comprehensive Picture of Latino Health in Santa Clara County

 For these reasons, and at the request of Santa Clara County Board of Supervisors, the Public Health Department conducted an assessment of Latino/Hispanic health in Santa Clara County.

-The Status of Latino/Hispanic Health Santa Clara County 2012 report will also be presented at the 8th Annual Binational Health Week (BHW) event on October 1st, 2012 in San Jose, CA. BHW is a community effort that focuses on improving the health and well-being of underserved immigrants from Latin America, in Santa Clara County.
-Learn more >
+The Status of Latino/Hispanic Health Santa Clara County 2012 report was presented at the 8th Annual Binational Health Week (BHW) event on October 1st, 2012 in San Jose, CA. BHW is a community effort that focuses on improving the health and well-being of underserved immigrants from Latin America, in Santa Clara County.

 - View Latino health reports